daitss/transform/README.md

 * cucumber (gem)
 * libxml-ruby (gem)
 * log4r (gem)
 * sinatra (gem) - a minimal web application framework.
-It will work with any web server such as mongrel, thin, etc.
+It will work with any web server such as mongrel, thin, apache etc.
 * install any desired tools (such as ffmpeg, libquicktime, ghostscript, mencoder, etc) on your system.
 The config/transform.xml contains default setup to use those tools.